-The Corporate Governance Report of the Public limited liability company Rokiškio sūris has been prepared in accordance with the Law on Corporate Financial Accountability of the Republic of Lithuania (applicable to the preparation of annual reports of the enterprise for reporting periods beginning on 1 January 2017 and later).
+The Corporate Governance Report of the Public limited liability company Rokiškio sūris has been prepared in accordance with the Law on Corporate Financial Accountability of the Republic of Lithuania.

 1. Reference to the applicable corporate governance code and the place of its publication, and (or) reference to the all necessary published information regarding management practices of the entity